isc30/blog.codeisc.com/_posts/2018-02-24-working-with-git-forks.md

 99% of the time the answer will be **no**.
 This is very important when configuring the remote, as we want to **allow pulling but not pushing** to the `upstream`.
 If we don't do this, we can end up getting **weird authentication errors** when running `git push`.

-If you have no write access to `upstream`, I recommend setting the push url to `no_push` to tell git that you have no write access:
+If you have no write access to `upstream`, I recommend setting the push url to `no_push`:

 ```bash
 git remote set-url --push upstream no_push